w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 ## Assign a Curator to a Bounty

-Once your bounty is shown as "funded" on the main [Bounties page](https://polkadot.js.org/apps/#/bounties), you can now propose a curator for the bounty.
+Once your bounty is shown as "funded" on the main [Bounties page](https://polkadot.js.org/apps/#/bounties), you can propose a bounty curator.
 See the video tutorial below to learn how you can add a curator to a bounty and submit it for approval through an OpenGov referendum.

 [![Assign Curator to a Bounty](https://img.youtube.com/vi/TM7vk3oP9IA/0.jpg)](https://www.youtube.com/watch?v=TM7vk3oP9IA)

 Once your OpenGov referendum has been approved by the community and served the required [spending period](../general/glossary.md#spend-period), the Bounty will show as "active" on the main Bounties page and await the curator's acceptance.
-The curator needs to formally accept the curator role by signing an `bounties.acceptCurator` extrinsic.
+The curator must formally accept the curator role by signing a `bounties.acceptCurator` extrinsic.
 More information about when to do this can be found on the main bounties page.

 ## Create and Award Child Bounties

 See the video tutorial below to learn how to create a child bounty, assign a curator, and award a child bounty.

-Note that the video will show how to create and award a child bounty using a batch call.
+The video will show how to create and award a child bounty using a batch call.
 We will also include proposing and approving curator candidacy for the child bounty.
-The calls can be executed separately, depending on the process that curators consider appropriate for their specific bounty.
+The calls can be executed separately, depending on the process curators consider appropriate for their bounty.

 [![Create and Award Child Bounties](https://img.youtube.com/vi/mLpvx0OQoyM/0.jpg)](https://www.youtube.com/watch?v=mLpvx0OQoyM)